paulkarpenko/us-code-ui/uscode/title-05-government-organization-and-employees/chapter-053-pay-rates-and-systems.md

 (2) amounting to 10 percent of that scheduled rate for regularly scheduled nonovertime work a majority of the hours of which occur between 11 p.m. and 8 a.m.
 A night differential under this subsection is a part of basic pay.

+**(g)**

+(1) For a prevailing rate employee described in section 5342(a)(2)(A) who is a wildland firefighter, as defined in section 5332a(a), the Secretary of Agriculture or the Secretary of the Interior (as applicable) shall increase the wage rates of that employee by an amount (determined at the sole and exclusive discretion of the applicable Secretary after consultation with the other Secretary) that is generally consistent with the percentage increases given to wildland firefighters in the General Schedule under section 5332a.

+(2) An increased wage rate under paragraph (1) shall be basic pay for the same purposes as the wage rate otherwise established under this section.

+(3) An increase under this subsection may not cause the wage rate of an employee to increase to a rate that would produce an annualized rate in excess of the annual rate for level IV of the Executive Schedule.

 ### Statutory Notes

 #### References in Text
 The Occupational Safety and Health Act of 1970, referred to in subsec. (c)(4), is Pub.
 L. 91–596, Dec.
 29, 1970, 84 Stat.
 1590, which is classified principally to chapter 15 (§ 651 et seq.) of Title 29, Labor.
 For complete classification of this Act to the Code, see Short Title note set out under [section 651 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section651&num=0&edition=prelim) and Tables.

+#### Codification
+Amendment by Pub.
+L. 119–4 is based on section 456(c) of H.R.
+8998, from the 118th Congress (Department of the Interior, Environment, and Related Congress, Agencies Appropriations Act, 2025), as passed by the House of Representatives on July 24, 2024, which was enacted into law by section 1807 of div.
+A of Pub.
+L. 119–4.

 #### Prior Provisions
 A prior section 5343, Pub.
 L. 89–554, Sept.
 6, 1966, 80 Stat.
 471, related to effective date of pay increases and is covered by [section 5344(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5344/a&num=0&edition=prelim).